+Abstract 2

 Authorship 3

-Abstract

 Table of Contents 4

-Chapter 1: Introduction and Background and Background g Injuries Advancements of Helmets Ivancements in Sporting Safety Equipment 13 14 15 15 15 16 17 18 19 19 19 10 10 11 11 12 13 15 15 15 16 17 18 18 19 19 19 10 10 10 10 10 10 10
+1. Introduction and Background 5

 1.1 Overview 6

 1.2 The Rise in Cycling Injuries 7

-1.3 Market Research 9
+1.3 The Contemporary Market 9

 1.3.1 Mechanical Advancements of Helmets 9

 1.3.2 Electronic Advancements in Sporting Safety Equipment 11

-1.4 Conclusion 13
+1.4 The Knowledge Gap 13

-Chapter 2: Methodology 13
+2. Methodology 14

-2.1 Design Process 15
+2.1 The Design Process 15

+2.1.1 Mechanical 15

+2.1.2 Electronic 22

-Chapter 3: Broader Impacts 26
+3. Broader Impacts 32

-Chapter 4: Expected Results 29

-Chapter 5: Recommendations 29

-Chapter 6: Conclusion 30
+4. Results & Discussion 35

+5. Recommendations 40

+5.1 Accelerometer 40

+5.2 Force-Position Sensors 41

+5.3 Mechanical Design 42

+5.4 User Experience 43

+6. Conclusion 44

-Works Cited 31
+Works Cited 45

-Chapter 1: Introduction and Background
+1. Introduction and Background

 The popularity of cycling as exercise extends from children biking together in a neighborhood to skilled athletes completing a six-hour mountain biking challenge.
 Despite the vast interest in cycling for both recreation and exercise, limited developments have been made to decrease the number of injuries sustained from cycling.
 In the United States, cycling is the second most frequent sports and recreation activity leading to childhood visits to the emergency department (ED) (Embree et al. 2016).
 Recreational biking injuries occur primarily in children from 5-14 years, while mountain biking injuries peak in people from 20-39 years old (Thompson 2001).
-Concussions are the most common cycling injuries, resulting in adverse side effects ranging from temporary nausea and headaches to permanent brain damage.
-Considering the vast interest in bicycling amongst all age groups, helmet designers must implement better safety measures and equipment for this sport.
+Concussions are among the most common cycling injuries, resulting in adverse side effects ranging from temporary nausea and headaches to permanent brain damage.
+Considering the vast interest in bicycling amongst all age groups, helmet designers must implement better safety measures and equipment for the sport.

-Concussions are the most common injury in cycling and other sports, but only the sports of football and hockey have substantially invested in forms of injury prevention and recovery equipment.
+Despite concussions being the most common injury in cycling and other sports, only the sports of football and hockey have substantially invested in forms of injury prevention and recovery equipment.
 By comparison, protective cycling equipment has seen minimal changes since its inception, and any such advancements have been solely mechanical.
 Our Smart Helmet aims to combine physical protective upgrades with smart sensor technologies that analyze the forces exerted on the helmet after an impact.
 These modifications will improve bikers' safety, offering additional physical protection and allowing riders to quickly assess a collision's severity.
 The overall goal of the smart helmet is to mitigate the risk of concussions and other head-related injuries.